HSRLCLab/SmartFactory_Vehicle-Sortic/README.md

 #### I'd like to use this code in my project.
 What do I need to know?

-> This Repository is specifically for Sortic.
+> This Repository is designed specifically for Sortic.
 You can still use it, if you stick to the following rules:
 >
-> * Use the same Handshake and Communication-Sequence for your carrier as documented in  [SmartFactory-Sortic](https://github.com/LMazzole/SmartFactory-Sortic) and [Communication](#communication).
+> * Use the same handshake and communication sequence for your carrier as documented in  [SmartFactory-Sortic](https://github.com/LMazzole/SmartFactory-Sortic) and [Communication](#communication).

 ### ToDo's
 #### Software
-All open ToDo's can be found in the Documentation on the [GitHub-Page](https://lmazzole.github.io/SmartFactory_Box-Sortic/todo.html)
+All open to do's can be found in the documentation on the [GitHub-Page](https://lmazzole.github.io/SmartFactory_Box-Sortic/todo.html)

 ## Contributors